Confluence Logo

 Confluence Logo History

-At its launch, the application aimed to facilitate the information management systems of enterprises, organizations, and other structures while maintaining simplicity and ease during collaborative work.
-After numerous improvements, the utility transformed into a powerful tool for integrated corporate activities and was adapted to other Atlassian digital products.
-Naturally, the software did not remain faceless and received its own logo, aptly conveying its purpose.
-The individual symbol demonstrates the advantages of using the software, ease of interaction between users, and openness to all popular platforms.
-Due to its minimalism, the emblem is equally well perceived on both large and small screens.
+At its launch, the application aimed to facilitate information management for enterprises, organizations, and other structures while maintaining simplicity and ease of collaboration.
+After numerous improvements, the utility became a powerful tool for integrated corporate activities and was adapted to other Atlassian digital products.
+Naturally, the software did not remain faceless; it received a logo that aptly conveyed its purpose.
+The individual symbol demonstrates the software’s advantages, ease of user interaction, and openness to all popular platforms.
+Due to its minimalist design, the emblem is well-perceived on both large and small screens.

 What is Confluence?

 Confluence is software created by the Australian company Atlassian.
-It is designed to improve the collaboration of a group of people within a single project related to updating knowledge (similar to remote editing).
+It is designed to improve collaboration among a group of people on a single project focused on updating knowledge (similar to remote editing).
 The software was launched in 2004 and, as of 2023, is translated into 12 languages.
-The utility is compatible with operating systems such as Microsoft Windows, Linux, iOS, and Android.
+The utility is compatible with Microsoft Windows, Linux, iOS, and Android.

 2004 – today